 - Perform other duties as assigned by the Program Coordinator.

-- Must be at least 20 years of age, have a high school diploma or equivalent, and have at least one of the following:
+- A group leader in a school-age program shall be at least 18 years of age, have a high school diploma or general equivalency diploma, and one of the following:

 - Maintain current medical health form.
 Form must be on file at YMCA within 60 days of hire date.
 Screening must have been conducted within 12 months of date of hire and renewed every three years.